Portugal's restaurants down in dumps as crisis bites

 | ARRUDA DOS VINHOS, Portugal

-That could be about to change as Portugal wallows in its deepest recession since returning to democracy in the 1970s, weighed down by harsh austerity imposed by a 78-billion-euro (66 billion pound) bailout from the European Union and IMF.
+That could be about to change as Portugal wallows in its deepest recession since returning to democracy in the 1970s, weighed down by harsh austerity imposed by a 78-billion-euro bailout from the European Union and IMF.

 As the Portuguese adopt previously unheard of practices like skipping traditional family lunches out at the weekend or eating sandwiches at their desks instead of enjoying full, hot meals at restaurants, usually accompanied by wine, the impact is visible everywhere.